Kajitsy/Genshin-Star-Rail-CodeEntter/README.md

 # Genshin-Star-Rail-CodeEntter
-Genshin/Star Rail CodeEntter is a Firefox/Chromium browser extension that allows you to automatically enter codes for the Genshin Impact/Honkai Star Rail game and receive rewards.
+Genshin/Star Rail CodeEntter is a Firefox/Chromium browser extension that allows you to automatically enter codes for the Genshin Impact/Honkai Star Rail game and get rewards.
+You can also automatically get rewards for daily marks in HoyoLab

 # How it works?
 Install [extension](Not yet) from the Firefox add-on store.